-Q&A: Alex Honnold on Heroes, Death, and His Historic 3,200-foot Free Solo of El Capitan
+Q&A: Alex Honnold on Heroes, Death, and Free Soloing 3200' El Cap

-The world's premier free solo climber lives in a van and thinks life insurance is a scam, and is unlike anyone else
+The world's premier free solo climber lives in a van, thinks life insurance is a scam, and is unlike anyone else

 On the fifth floor of an old factory building on the west side of Manhattan, Alex Honnold, mid-conversation, swivels his chair toward the window.
 “I keep looking at this one across from us,” he says, pointing to one of the boxy, ex-industrial buildings that hints at the neighborhood’s former life.
 “It looks very easy to climb.
 Big windowsills, big edges and frames.
 I’m pretty sure it’d be pretty easy.”